mmore500/hstrat/joss/paper.md

 Among these is the existing centralized perfect-tracking phylogenetic data collection model [@bohm2017mabe;@de2012deap;@godin2019apoget;@ofria2004avida;@ofria2020empirical], which is inefficient and difficult to realize in parallel and distributed contexts.
 Here, we implement an alternative approach to tracking phylogenies across vast and potentially unreliable hardware networks.

+![
+  Example scenario of hereditary stratigraph annotation inheritance.
+  Each generation, a new randomly-generated "fingerprint" (drawn as a solid-colored rectangle) is appended to the genome annotation.
+  Genomes' annotations will share identical fingerprints for the generations they experienced shared ancestry.
+  Estimation of the most recent common ancestor (MRCA) generation is straightforward: the first mismatching fingerprints denote the end of common ancestry.
+  \label{fig:stratigraph_inference}
+](assets/stratigraph_inference.png)

 The `hstrat` Python library exists to facilitate application of hereditary stratigraphy, a cutting-edge technique to enable phylogenetic inference over distributed digital evolution populations [@moreno2022hereditary].
 This technique departs from the traditional perfect-tracking approach to phylogenetic record-keeping.
 Instead, hereditary stratigraphy enables phylogenetic history to be inferred from heritable annotations attached to evolving digital agents.
 This approach aligns with phylogenetic reconstruction methodologies in evolutionary biology [@gaffney1979introduction;@horner2004phylogenetic].
 Hereditary stratigraphy attaches a set of immutable historical "checkpoints" --- referred to as _strata_ --- as an annotation on evolving genomes.
+\autoref{fig:stratigraph_inference} illustrates how these strata accumulate over generations and how they can be used to infer the phylogenetic relationships.

 Checkpoints can be strategically discarded to reduce annotation size at the cost of increasing inference uncertainty.
 A particular strategy for which checkpoints to discard when is referred to as a _stratum retention policy_.
 We refer to the set of retained strata as a _hereditary stratigraphic column_.